"

 • Talk to your doctor or pharmacist if you feel very tired, you might need some supplements or vitamins to help you cope with winter.

-• In winter, be prepared for snow storms and blizzards.
+• In winter, be prepared for snow storms and severe snowstorms (known as blizzards).

 How is Spring?

-• From March on ‘days become longer’ and birds start singing.
+• Starting in March on ‘days become longer’ and birds start singing.

-• Keep dressing in layers and be prepared for some cold days.
+• Keep dressing in layers and be prepared for some cold, wet days.

 Winter Clothing

 It will be important to have clothing that reflects the seasons.
 When you come to Nova Scotia in September, most stores will carry fall jackets.
-These may look warm, and are good for moderate Fall Temperatures, but compared to the colder winter temperatures, they will not keep you warm.
+These may look warm, and are good for moderate Fall Temperatures, but will not keep you warm enough in colder winter temperatures.

 You will need to ensure you buy a winter jacket that has the proper temperature rating.
 Temperature ratings are often associated with winter jackets and help people know what jacket will be best for you.